edgi-govdata-archiving/CD-report/README.md

 3. Downlaod the "national stats" folder
 4. Download the "logosandimages" folder.
 5. Download the Rmd template you will be using to construct the final report.
-    THE CURRENT RMD TO COPY FROM IS "VA4_2020.Rmd"
+    THE CURRENT RMD TO COPY FROM IS "VA4_2020.Rmd" for Congressional Districts THe CURRENT RMD TO COPY FROM IS "WY_2020.Rmd" for States
 6. Download the file custom_current.css from the "reportcards" folder in this branch.
 7. Create a local folder called "reportcards" that contains the copy of the most recent .rmd and teh custom_current.css.

-## Notes on Naming and Special Districts (For Maalvika and Steve)
+## Notes on Naming and Special Districts (irrelevant info for someone making a report on their own, only for EDGI team)

 We've decided our urls will be "/XXN-2020" with XX being the state code and N being the district number.
 Example: VA4_2020.
-Let's name the .rmds accordingly so I can very quickly make the links live.
+Let's name the .rmds accordingly so we can very quickly make the links live.

 For districts that do not have a # because they are small (i.e Deleware, we are going to name the file DE00_2020 so we can differentiate from the senator report card which would be DE_2020.

 ### Special Districts

 AK, IA2, MI7, NY9 and WA5 are outliers on the "grade" dot plot, and therefore the dotplot code will not work for these 5 districts.
-In case one of you run them and I don't, here's what you need to do:
+In case you want to run one of this geographies, here's what you need to do:
 1. locate the folder "outlierdotplots" in the master branch and download it.
 2. move the correct dot plot into your local file folder for the district you're working on
 3.  block out or delete code lines 189-208 in the .rmd - in case the line #s change slightly, this code looks like this: